krissmoe/SHRED-turbulence-sensing/README.md

      └─ metrics/   # error metrics, summaries, plot

 ## Data & folder structure
-- Raw data (DNS / T-Tank) must be stored outside the repo.
-These can be found in the following DATAVIEW link [insert link].
-Once dowloaded, we assume a folder structure where these are saved in the folders: \data\DNS or \data\experiments, located relative to code folder
+- Raw data (DNS / T-Tank) are not included in the current repository, but can be found and downloaded from the following site [insert link].
+Once dowloaded, we assume a folder structure where these are saved in the folders: /data/DNS/raw or /data/exp/raw, located relative to code folder
 - SVD decompositions for DNS and experimental planes are essential.
 These can be calculated from script.
-Once calculated, we assume a folder structure where these are saved in the folders: \data\DNS\SVD or \data\experiments\SVD, located relative to code folder
+Once calculated, we assume a folder structure where these are saved in the folders: /data/DNS/SVD or /data/experiments/SVD, located relative to code folder
-- SHRED calculations are saved and stored in \output\SHRED, located relative to code folder
+- SHRED calculations are saved and stored in /output/SHRED, located relative to code folder
-- all error metrics are saved and stored in \output\error\, located relative to code folder
+- all error metrics are saved and stored in /output/metrics/, located relative to code folder

 # Quickstart overview

-1) Put precomputed artifacts into artifacts/ (or compute SVDs locally).

-2) Set the path variables (see above).
+1) Download data from [link] and store them in /data/DNS/raw/ and /data/exp/raw.

-3) Open Run turbulence sensing SHRED.ipynb and run all cells:
+2) Open Run turbulence sensing SHRED.ipynb and run all cells:

-4) Pre-processing:
+3) Pre-processing:
    - Once downloaded, load  DNS and experimental data from the folder: /data/DNS/raw or /data/exp/raw
    - Convert all data to same format, using .MAT files
    - Calculate (or load, if pre-saved) SVD for velocity fields and save to /data/DNS/SVD or /data/exp/SVD

-5) SVD mode decompositon
+4) SVD mode decompositon
    - Run plotter for SVD modes and turbulence spectrum

-6) Run SHRED
+5) Run SHRED
    - Run the main SHRED calculation program.
 Outputs (V matrix of compressed and reconstruction) are saved to folder /output/SHRED

-7) Post-SHRED analysis
+6) Post-SHRED analysis
    - Calculate depth-dependent error metrics (NMSE, PSDE, SSIM & PSNR) and u_RMS of ground truth and reconstruction, and save outputs to /output/metrics
    - Plot depth-dependend error metrics
    - Calculate and plot instantaneous vertical u_RMS profiles and save calculations to /output/metrics